 1. Korg NANOKEY2BK

 Korg is a household name in the keyboard world so it’s no surprise to find them on this list.
 Nanokey2 is part of the larger Nano series, with several different types of controllers – we’re going to review the keyboard one, but there are also pads and DAW controllers as well.

 This controller looks different from others because of its beautiful, sleek design.
 The keys are split into two rows, with black keys on the top, which makes music playing a bit easier.
 The keys themselves are rubber and feel very nice when played.
 This controller is connected and powered through the USB cable and is compatible with most of the DAWs on the market.

 On the left of the keyboard, you will find pitch and octave buttons allowing you to change the sound of your device quickly.
 Also, you will find a mod and sustain buttons, which is a nice addition.
 This is a nice, semi-professional, affordable solution for anyone looking to have a small, compact controller that is easy to use.

 iRig Keys is IK Multimedia’s first addition to this list.
 It’s a full keyboard controller that you can get in different versions – 25 mini keys, 37 mini keys or 37 full keys, depending on what you need.
 25 keys version is compact and has fewer options, but with the 37 keys version, you will get everything you might need on the keyboard.

-It has a 30-pin connection, USB-c connection, and a pedal input, so it will connect to your iPad and other devices you might have.
+It has a 30-pin connection, there are also Lightning, USB-C and USB-A cables included, so it will connect to your iPad and other devices you might have.
+It also includes a pedal input.
 The keys are responsive and you will get the sound you’re looking for easily.

 3. Akai Professional MPK Mini MKII